ansuanto/Terraform-Module-Wordpress-Installation-in-a-new-vpc/README.md

 # Terraform-Module-Wordpress-Installation-in-a-new-vpc

-To ensure the reusablity of code, we write the code in modules.
+To ensure the reusablity of code, I write the code in modules.

 This repository is for creating infra and deploying Wordpress in it using terraform.
-Here I have created 1 VPC with 3 Subnets: 2 Private and 1 Public, 1 NAT Gateways, 1 Internet Gateway, and 2 Route Tables via terraform.
+Here I have coded 'vpc module' which creates 1 VPC with 3 Subnets: 2 Private and 1 Public, 1 NAT Gateways, 1 Internet Gateway, and 2 Route Tables via terraform.I have also coded sgroup module for creating security groups.

-There after we creates 3 instances - bastion,frontend and backend by terraform itself.
+There after I creates 3 instances - bastion,frontend and backend by terraform itself.
 Then Installed Wordpress on frontend and mariadb on backend instance.

 Here I am using 3 servers: